MicrosoftDocs/customer-insights/ci-docs/suggested-segments.md

 ### Responsible AI

-Suggested segments lets you select attributes to create new segments and process the data you select.
+With suggested segments, you select attributes to create new segments and process the data you select.
 When choosing attributes, including sensitive attributes like race, sexual orientation, or gender, you must ensure that you can and should process that data.
 You are responsible to comply with any laws applicable to your organization and adhere to your organization’s principles and privacy policies.

 ### Different results for primary attributes with categorical and numeric values